StarKRE22/Atomic/Docs/Elements/Expressions/AndExpression.md

-# 🧩 AndExpression Classes
+# 🧩 AndExpression

-Represent **logical AND expressions** composed of one or more boolean-returning functions.
+Represents **logical AND expressions** composed of one or more boolean-returning functions.
 They extend from the [ExpressionBase](ExpressionBase.md) family of classes and implement the corresponding [IPredicate](../Functions/IPredicate.md) interfaces.